 Another potential B Double access solution could be to provide a local B Double capable connection into Hume that links into a currently classified B Double route.
-Alternatively, provision of a southern access to the RJP that is 25 m B Double class capable and appropriately classified would also provide suitable B Double access to the precinct.
+Given ACT feedback about cross border connectivity into Hume, such a connection would necessarily be a southern access, likely via the Isabella Drive Extension, discussed in Section 5.3.1.4.
 Depending on the nature of development that occurs in the RJP, 25 m B Double access to the precinct may be required and upgrades to the arterial road network may be necessary.